Viki-coding/GAA_STORE/README.md

 I have a dynamic Call-to-Actions (CTAs): "Shop for Hurleys" prominently featured on the homepage.

 I am engaging users with the FAQ and the How to Measure pages.
+I give feedback when items are added and removed from cart.
+I give feedback on payments details and orders successfuly processed aswell and sending an actual email to the email registered to the order.

 **2. Clear Navigation and Layout**